lquesada/BattleBot-FlamingFox/README.md

 ====================

 FlamingFox is a naive robot mind based on a PIC16F628A microcontroller and a MSx84 control board.
-Copyright (c) 2008-2009, Luis Quesada - https://github.com/lquesada and Manuel Martin - https://github.com/DraXus
+Copyright (c) 2008-2009, Luis Quesada - https://github.com/lquesada and Manuel Martín - https://github.com/DraXus